 Invoice Factoring:

-pros: fast application and funding speed, credit rating is often not considered
+pros: fast application and funding speed.
+Like MCAs, a bad credit rating is often not considered

 cons: higher rates and fees than banks (but often lower than MCAs), negative industry stereotype